susuhahnml/asp-game-strategies/docs/shankar_todos.md

 ### Minimax algorithm

-1.  **TODO** add minimax pipeline to tree class in simple python as this does not require asp references
+1.  **TODO** add pull request with new asp encodings for more arbitrary examples, piles and exact solutions instead of symmetries, get Susana\'s opinion which might require editing of full~time~.lp encodings

-2.  **TODO** add pull request with new asp encodings for more arbitrary examples, piles and exact solutions instead of symmetries
+2.  add pydocstrings to all tree bits

 3.  check if possible to use reverse level iterator without list conversion